 Okay, you’ve had your pity party, now let’s do something about it.

 I know, I know, I’ve been there too.
-When you’re overcome with despair every time you take your makeup off and see how bad your skin really is, it’s easy to fall into an acne-induced depression.
+When you’re overcome with despair every time you take your makeup off and see how bad your skin is, it’s easy to fall into acne-induced depression.

 But that’s not helping anyone, least of all you.
 Instead, let’s dig deep into the cause of your acne to eliminate it once and for all.

 There’s no point trying to fix a problem when you don’t know the cause.

 Quality skincare isn’t cheap, and you want your face clear.